 US 24 between Fort Wayne, Indiana and Toledo, Ohio is the loneliest daytime road I know.
 Even in bright sunlight there's nothing there as you cruise through northwest Ohio.
 There aren't even the gas stations and truck stops which are generally found near the exits of American superhighways.
 At least, not once you clear the Love's right inside the Indiana line.
 The stretch of road is about 80 miles but it always seems to take me forever to cut across it.
 I only use it because it's the most direct route home for me from Indianapolis, so I know the feeling is psychological.
 Still, it's quiet.
 Too quiet.

-I haven't even been out west, with the signs warning of no gas for 100 miles exist, so I can imagine there's many a lonely lane there.
+I haven't been in Wyoming or Nevada, where signs warning of no gas for 100 miles exist, but I can imagine there's many a lonely lane there.
 But we have ours here in our part of the world.
 My driving experience attests to that.

 No comments: